Credentialing of Foreign Degrees for a United States Government Application

 Foreign education transcripts will not be accepted.
 Foreign education (that is education acquired outside of any State of the U.S., the District of Columbia, the Commonwealth of Puerto Rico, a Trust Territory of the Pacific Islands, or any territory or possession of the U.S.) must be evaluated by a credential evaluation service recognized by the U.S. Department of Education in order to be credited towards qualification.
 The Office of Personnel Management (OPM) provides guidelines on how the U.S. Government evaluates an applicant’s foreign education.
-Family members can link to this information here.
+Family members will find this information on OPM's website.

 Applicants can request an evaluation from a member organization of one of the two national associations of credential evaluation services:

 Credential evaluations are not free and applicants are responsible for the cost of the selected service.
-The cost will vary according to the complexity of the case and the amount of documentation you can provide.
-Prior to submitting any documents to a credential evaluation service, you will also need to obtain English translations of any non-English documents, preferably notarized.
-The entire credentialing process may take weeks or months.
+The cost will vary according to the complexity of the case and the amount of documentation provided.
+Prior to submitting any documents to a credential evaluation service, applicants will also need to obtain English translations of any non-English documents, preferably notarized.
+The entire credentialing process may take weeks to months.

-Applicants to federal positions then submit copies of their foreign education credential evaluations in lieu of transcripts in their applications.
+Applicants to federal positions then submit copies of their foreign education credential evaluations in lieu of transcripts in their application package.